marko-londo/LSTM-Stock-Predictor/README.md

 Visual comparisons between actual vs. predicted values were created:

 - The **Closing Price Predictor** exhibited exceptional alignment with the actual data, closely tracing its fluctuations.
-- The **FNG Predictor** managed to emulate the broader trend but didn't always precise values.
+- The **FNG Predictor** managed to emulate the broader trend but didn't predict precise values.

 #### Best Time Window